Health in Sierra Leone: Maternal and child healthcare

 " due to the potential increase in maternal deaths because of the avoidance of hospitals.

+The Paul E. Farmer Maternal Center of Excellence in Koidu contains the nation's only neonatal intensive care unit.
+The maternity hospital opened in 2026 through partnership between the Sierra Leonean government and Partners in Health.

 Mental health

 Mental health care in Sierra Leone is almost non-existent.
 Many sufferers try to cure themselves with the help of traditional healers.
 During the Civil War (1991–2002), many soldiers took part in atrocities and many children were forced to fight.
 This left them traumatised, with an estimated 400,000 people (by 2009) being mentally ill.
 Thousands of former child soldiers have fallen into substance abuse as they try to blunt their memories using cannabis and Kush, the newly developed synthetic drug.
 There is only one psychiatric facility in Sierra Leone, the Sierra Leone Psychiatric Teaching Hospital in Freetown.
 It gained media attention in 2024 for its participation in mental health reform across the country.

 Opioid addiction

 “Kush” is a synthetic drug prevalent in Sierra Leone, containing synthetic opioids in the form of Nitazenes, or synthetic cannabinoids.
 Chemicals are ordered from China and then mixed in labs in Sierra Leone’s capital Freetown.
 The resulting liquid is sprayed onto plant material, to be smoked and sold as kush.

 The synthetic opioids and cannabinoids in the drugs are highly addictive.
 Kush’s prevalence has fuelled police corruption in Sierra Leone.
 ‘Cartels’ are the local name for kush smoking bars.

 A situation map of the Ebola outbreak in August 2014.